Didn’t Get Into Law School? A Law Career is Still Possible!

 2. Chartetered Legal Executive

-Becoming a Chartered Legal Executive is an alternative route into a legal career that costs less than a standard UK university degree!
-CILEx requires 4 GCSEs including English and an entrance exam to gain a place onto the programme.
+Becoming a Chartered Legal Executive is an alternative route into a legal career that costs less than a standard UK university degree.
+CILEx requires four GCSEs including English and an entrance exam to gain a place onto the programme.

 You also have the option to qualify as a solicitor after becoming a ‘Fellow’, most people who go down this route are also normally exempt from training contracts!
 Definitely a great option to consider.

 Work varies but can often involve supporting lawyers with client work – missing out on the degree doesn’t sound too bad when you’re straight into this paid legal career!
-Since you already have your ‘foot through the door’, there is often flexibility to train on the job in the firm you’re in, so your solicitor dream may be closer than you think.
+Since you already have your ‘foot through the door’, there is often flexibility to train on the job in the firm you’re in.

 4. Legal Secretary